Rainist/galley/README.md

 A kitchen to cook k8s objects

 ## Why?
-Cause some times you want some recipes ready to cook things faster
+Because some times you want some recipes ready to cook things faster

 ## Use it here
 https://rainist.github.io/galley